Relation and Function

-Relation and Function in real life give us the link between any two entities.
-In our daily life, we come across many patterns and links that characterize relations such as a relation of a father and a son, brother and sister, etc. In mathematics also, we come across many relations between numbers such as a number x is less than y, line l is parallel to line m, etc. Relation and function map elements of one set (domain) to the elements of another set (codomain).
+Relations and Functions in real life give us the link between any two entities.
+In our daily life, we come across many patterns and links that characterize relations such as a relation between a father and a son, brother and sister, etc. In mathematics also, we come across many relations between numbers such as a number x is less than y, line l is parallel to line m, etc. Relation and function map elements of one set (domain) to the elements of another set (codomain).

 Functions are nothing but special types of relations that define the precise correspondence between one quantity with the other.
-In this article, we will study how to link pairs of elements from two sets and then define a relation between them, different types of relation and function, and the difference between relations and functions.
+In this article, we will study how to link pairs of elements from two sets and then define a relation between them, different types of relations and functions, and the difference between relation and function.

 What are Relations and Functions?

 Relations and functions define a mapping between two sets (Inputs and Outputs) such that they have ordered pairs of the form (Input, Output).
-Relation and function are very important concepts in algebra.
+Relation and function are very important concepts in algebra and calculus.
 They are used widely in mathematics as well as in real life.
 Let us define each of these terms of relation and function to understand their meaning.

 Relation and Function Definition